gradescope/autograder_samples/docs/README.md

 for this project, especially if there is no private information in your question.

+Issues regarding setup or installation of packages are often not Gradescope specific.
+In general, information about installing packages on our base operating system (currently Ubuntu 18.04 by default) will be relevant to Gradescope.
+If you get errors during your autograder setup phase it may help to search for those errors on Google or Stack Overflow.

+Given the multitude of software packages that are in use on the Gradescope autograder platform, the Gradescope team is not intimately familiar with each package's setup and configuration.
+When trying to install or use packages, it is a good idea to check the package's installation instructions or source code repository for any tips on installing on Ubuntu 18.04, or instructions on configuration and usage.
+It is also helpful to contact the authors of such packages when possible because they will be more familiar with their own code.

 # Pricing

 The autograder platform is available with paid school site licenses